When Should I Plant My Spring Garden?

 Making a planting calendar is the best way to organize your spring garden planting because it's inexpensive and easy to follow!
 Planting calendars are a pro-gardener's best kept secret, for they are a natural way to plan when to prepare plants according to their germination time and optimum planting date.

 A helpful planting calendar should include:

-Count Back Date: A good planting calendar works by establishing a count back period from ground planting time.
-For instance, say you want to plant bedding plants like geraniums on the Memorial Day Monday.
-Your seed instructions state geraniums require 12 to 14 weeks from seed to transplant, which means you have to start propagating geranium seeds no later than mid-to late-February if you want to meet your spring planting date.
+- Count Back Date: A good planting calendar works by establishing a count back period from ground planting time.
+For instance, say you want to plant bedding plants like geraniums on Memorial Day.
+Your seed instructions will state that geraniums require 12 to 14 weeks from seed to transplant.
+This means you have to start propagating geranium seeds no later than mid-to-late-February if you want to meet your spring planting date.
 Mark that February geranium seeding date on your planting calendar.

-Planting Variables: Planting variables could be due to your schedule or other personal requirements.
+- Planting Variables: Planting variables could be due to your schedule or other personal requirements.
 It could be weather variations like an average frost-free date running a week or two late.
 You might even be hampered by a short seed supply or late delivery.
 The most important things are to plan early, give yourself plenty of time and be flexible.
-This way, you’ll be stress-free and enjoy planting your spring garden — after all, that’s what gardening is all about.

 You don’t have to get fancy and use a computer spreadsheet to create your gardening calendar unless you like that sort of thing.
 However, you might find flipping back and forth on a regular calendar is a bit clumsy.
 The best schedules are on a whiteboard that lays out three or more months, so you see all of them at the same time.